mike-ward/Nancy.Pile/README.md

 PM> Install-Package Nancy.Pile
 ```

-or just copy the `Bundle.cs` from the source repository and `PM> Install-Package AjaxMin`
+or just copy the `Bundle.cs` file from the source repository and `PM> Install-Package AjaxMin`

 ## Example Usage ##